-The diveshop with which we collaborate is about 200 meters from Tepanee, walking on the beach: it is not provided and does not need the pick-up of people because the equipment is brought to the diveshop by our staff at the beginning of the holiday (or when decided by the customer, of course) and in the same way brought back to the hotel on the last day, at the end of the dives.
+The equipment is brought to the diveshop by our staff at the beginning of the holiday or when decided by the customer and returned to the resort on the last day of the stay or at the end of the dives.

-The diveshop has many boats and organizes with each of them different dives every day.
+All the diveshops have various boats and organize many different dives every day.
 All the dives are boat dives and many points are just a few minutes of navigation from the beach, so each dive trip lasts an average of a couple of hours.

-For the more distant dive sites are instead organized full day trips with departure around 9 am and return between 15:00 and 16:00, giving the divers the option of making two more dives in the same day.
+For the more distant dive sites, full-day trips are organized starting around 9:00 and returning between 15:00 and 16:00, giving divers the opportunity to make two more dives on the same day.

-Every day around 5:00am we leave for Monad Shoal to meet the thresher shark.
-This is the only dive in the world that guarantees 99% the encounter with these elegant lords of the sea while they are intent on being pampered by the scavengers.
-At sunset, on the other hand, diving is usually organized at the Lighthouse to see the rites of mating Mandarin fishes.
-The dive then continues in search of the fantastic marine creatures that populate the sea of the island only after the sun goes down.
+Every day around 5:00 we leave for Kimud Shoal and Monad Shoal to meet the thresher shark.
+Malapascua is the only place in the world that guarantees 99% meeting with these elegant lords of the sea intent on being pampered by cleaning fish.
+At sunset, however, dives are usually organized at the Lighthouse to witness the mating rites of mandarin fish.
+The dive then continues in search of the fantastic sea creatures that populate the island’s sea only after sunset.

 The thresher sharks are here all year round, while the hammerhead sharks and the manta rays are seasonal (more frequent from March to November).